fsprojects/TestDynamo/README.md

 #### AwaitAllSubscribers

 The `Api.GlobalDatabase` and `AmazonDynamoDBClient` have `AwaitAllSubscribers` methods to pause test execution until all data has been replicated between databases.
-For `AmazonDynamoDBClient`, the `AwaitAllSubscribers` method is an extension method.
+For `AmazonDynamoDBClient`, the `AwaitAllSubscribers` method is static and available on the `TestDynamoClient` class.

 ### TestDynamoClient